zyrolasting/unlike-assets/README.md

 ```

 ## What's Here?
-This repository tracks a contained ecosystem of packages.
-It all
+This repository tracks a contained ecosystem of packages centered
-starts in `unlike-assets`, which provides a configurable module
-resolver that asynchronously maps string URLs to up-to-date Racket
-values.
+around `unlike-assets`.
+Developers can use it to define a configurable
+module resolver, or use the default one that comes with it.

-By default, the resolver does nothing.
-The other packages extend
+The other packages include extensions with additional dependencies,
-the resolver to understand different data formats.
-One goal of
-of this project is to add new formats over time, but you are
-not limited to the packages available here.
+which is why they are not installed by default.

 ## WTF is with this filesystem?
 **Short answer**: Racket made me do it.